Generic Name: remdesivir (rem DES i veer)

 Since remdesivir is given by a healthcare professional in a medical setting, you will be treated quickly if an overdose occurs.

 What should I avoid while receiving remdesivir?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Some side effects may occur during the injection.
+Some side effects may occur during or after the injection.
 Tell your caregiver right away if you have:

 a light-headed feeling, like you might pass out;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.